liweitianux/fg21sim/CONTRIBUTING.md

 The GitHub Issues is used to track the development progress, issues, bugs, feature requests.

-However, the installation and usage related problems should NOT go to the Issues, and the Wiki (TODO) or mailing lists (TODO) can be adopted for those purposes.
+However, the installation and usage related problems *should not* go to the Issues, while the Wiki (TODO) or mailing lists (TODO) should be adopted for those purposes.